theflakes/reg_hunter/README.md

 The "tags" field is an array populated by any hunts that are a positive match.

-I needed a selfcontained tool, as when I'm triaging an event, the less files I have to push to a remote device the better.
+I needed a self-contained tool, as when I'm triaging an event, the less files I have to push to a remote device the better.
 Adding in new hunts and recompiling is simple as well.
 I also wanted a tool that was not dependent on having a minimum .Net version installed.

 NOTE: The "parent_data_type" field specifies the "data_type" that caused the generation of this data type.
 E.g. If a Lnk file was found in a registry value, this will generate a "ShellLink" data_type with a parent_data_type of "Registry".
 Then a data_type of "File" with a parent_data_type of "ShellLink" will be generated if the file that the Lnk file points to is found/exists.
 I.e. Registry --> ShellLink --> File